browserengineering/book/book/accessibility.md

 buttons and input elements probably need a darker background color, as do any colors that the web developer used on the page.

 To support this, CSS uses [media queries][mediaquery].
-This special syntax that basically wraps some CSS rules in an `if` statement with some kind of condition; if the condition is true, those CSS rules are used, but if the condition is false, they are ignored.
+This is a special syntax that basically wraps some CSS rules in an `if` statement with some kind of condition; if the condition is true, those CSS rules are used, but if the condition is false, they are ignored.
 The